m-s7/react-monorepo/apps/modules/guide/README.md

 ### Standalone

-Standalone mode does not have menu, styles and initialized store (these must be provided by parent app).
+Module in standalone mode does not contain layout only component styles inherited from packages.

 Tu run standalone mode:
 ```bash